fmitra/authenticator/README.md

 An indepth review has not been completed yet.
-Although an initial test on a *Digital Ocean droplet $5 droplet (1GB/1CPU, 25GB SSD) with PostgreSQL and Redis running together on the same instance* shows we can reasonably expect handle around `200` concurrent users per second while maintaining a response time of around `300ms` for end users for 95% of requests on the single DO instance.
+Although an initial test on a *Digital Ocean droplet $5 droplet (1GB/1CPU, 25GB SSD) with PostgreSQL and Redis running together on the same instance* for token validation shows we can reasonably expect handle around `200` concurrent requests per second while maintaining a response time of around `300ms` for end users for 95% of requests on the single DO instance.

 Ramping up to `800` concurrent users per second on the same DO instance over a 7 minute period shows degregation in response times to `500ms` for 95% of requests with a `0.004%` error rate.